andreafabrizi/DNSProxy/README.md

-# DNS Proxy
+# DNS Proxy over HTTP(S)

-DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on the local interface (UDP only) and resolves such queries by using an external PHP script, using standard HTTP(S) requests.
-It will then recreate the well-formed UDP packet on 127.0.0.1 and send it back to the client.

-DNS proxy generally listens on local UDP port 53.
-When it receives a query, it will forward such DNS request via HTTP, towards the PHP script (nslookup.php).
-Eventually, DNSP can be configure to cross through (and receiving Via) additional HTTP proxies (i.e. TOR, enterprise-proxy, locked-down country, etc).

-Should you be willing to perform "response caching" (and sharing), you can rely on your favourite HTTP/HTTPS proxy server, as any of polipo, squid, nginx, Varnish, charles, SOCKS, TOR, will work properly with DNSP.

-You can also run DNSP through HTTP(S) without any caching or extra proxy, directly attaching the DNSP server to the remote resolver webservice (the PHP script can be hosted anywhere, i.e. on Google Cloud Platform).

-If you can't access "secured" VPN or tunnels  to resolve names externally (i.e.
-TOR users), DNSProxy is a rapid and efficient solution for you.

-In order to start resolving "anonymous DNS", all you need is a PHP-server hosting the *nslookup.php* resolver script.
-This software is TOR-friendly and requires minimal resources.
-Examples are provided for ease of use.

-## Headline: why DNSP ?
+## Why DNSP ?
-This is a new idea in terms of transport of DNS outside of it's original scope.
+This is a new idea in terms of transport of DNS outside of it's original design.
-This proxy project might well evolve in direction of having an IP protocol number assignement, or something like that.
 DNS-over-HTTP is currently being evaluated by IETF as workgroup/proposal.
 (c.f. https://tools.ietf.org/html/draft-ietf-doh-dns-over-https-03)
 An header schema for HTTP/2 client has been outlined, WIP implementation.

-There is no showstopper, no roadmap on my side, just the burning desire to see D-o-H
+There is no roadmap on my side, just the burning desire to see DoH being implemented and deployed.

-## Disclaimer
-WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup.php* on a trustable server !

-To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic DNS request".
-Such system call relies on different mechanisms to resolve DNS, and in case of hosting providers, such mechanism are managed by the hosting provider.
-Hence, supposedly optimised for best speed and caching.
-Such system calls are therefore outside the control of DNSP as a software: all DNSP does is tunneling **and** avoids leakage of UDP queries.

-That said, you **MUST** use an external server that you trust and you can deploy stuff on !
-**Do not forget to ensure that 127.0.0.1 is your unique system resolver (/etc/resolv.conf)**.

-Beware, having the PHP script running on the same local machine (not using a remote webservice) makes no sense and WILL make ALL of your DNS queries leaking.
-Useful for TESTING purposes only !!
+## How does it work ?
+DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on any local interface.
+It will parse and start resolving such queries, by using an external PHP script and standardised HTTP requests (D-o-H compatible).
+DNSP will take care to recreate a well-formed UDP packet in reply to client.

+The core PHP-script can be hosted anywhere, i.e. on Google Cloud Platform.

+Should you be willing to perform "response caching and sharing" you can rely on your favourite HTTP/HTTPS proxy server, as any of polipo, squid, nginx, Varnish, charles, SOCKS, TOR, *any HTTP proxy* will work properly with DNSP.

+Infact DNSP can be configured to cross through (and receiving Via) additional HTTP proxies (i.e. TOR, enterprise-proxy, locked-down countries).

+Most of you will run DNSP directly through HTTPS w/out caching or extra proxy.
+The DNSP server will just talk to remote resolver webservice, w/out any cache.

+If you can't access "secured" VPN tunnels to resolve names externally (i.e.
+TOR users, Chinese walls), DNSProxy is a rapid and efficient solution for you.

+This software is TOR-friendly and requires minimal resources.
+Examples are provided for ease of use.

 ## Architecture
 ```